Skylerzhang023/ComputerGraphicsAssignments/assignment1/README.txt

 #
 # Assignment 1: Introduction

-Student name:
+Student name: Yitian Zhang
-Student number:
+Student number:723468
-Hours spent on requirements (approx.):
+Hours spent on requirements (approx.):25h
-Hours spent on extra credit (approx.):
+Hours spent on extra credit (approx.):10h

 # First, some questions about where you come from and how you got started.
 # Your answers in this section will be used to improve the course.